WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 However, the `#unwrap` macro's name only shows its purpose is to unwrap optional values but not to return from a function.
-This might cause the programmer that uses this macro to think the returning is an **unintentional behavior**.
+This might cause the programmer that uses this macro to think that returning is an **unintentional behavior**.

 ### Name Conflicts in Freestanding Macro